mikebaker85/shiptheory-api-docs/source/includes/main.md

-mobile | No | Delivery contact mobile number email | No | Delivery contact email address tax_number | No | Tax number of the customer
+mobile | No | Delivery contact mobile number email | No | Delivery contact email address tax_number | No | Tax number of the customer what_3_words | No | A What3Words address formatted like: ///what.three.words
 | |
 **tax_numbers** | No | Optional array of recipient tax numbers tax_number | Cond | Recipient tax number value.
 Required if tax_number_type is specified